 - As much as possible avoid making campfires.
 If you must make one, use dry wood and surround the fire with ring rocks.
 Always put out the fire and stir the ashes before leaving the campsite.

 - Buy local handicrafts and products in order to support the economy and follow fair trade principles.

-- If you hike, be considerate with the people who will be carrying your bags, tents and everything including the kitchen sinks.
-Those people work hard and deserved to get a decent monetary compensation for what they do.
+- If you hike, be considerate of the people who will be carrying your bags, tents, and everything including the kitchen sinks.
+Those people work hard and deserved to get decent monetary compensation for what they do.
 Sometimes choosing a cheaper tour have an impact on their wages although they should be protected by the law.
 Not all the company follow it.
-Make sure to chose your tour wisely.
-See below chapter on how to tip the hiking team.
+Make sure to choose your tour wisely.
+See the below chapter on how to tip the hiking team.

 - tread on marked trails only